paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-014-miscellaneous.md

 <a id="section-450j-1"></a>
 ## § 450j–1.
 Criminal activities involving grants, contracts, etc.; penalties

 Whoever, being an officer, director, agent, or employee of, or connected in any capacity with, any recipient of a contract, subcontract, grant, or subgrant pursuant to this subchapter or the Act of April 16, 1934 (48 Stat.
 596), as amended [[25 U.S.C.
-452](./chapter-014-miscellaneous.md#section-452) et seq.], embezzles, willfully misapplies, steals, or obtains by fraud any of the money, funds assets, or property which are the subject of such a grant, subgrant, contract, or subcontract, shall be fined not more than $10,000 or imprisoned for not more than two years, or both, but if the amount so embezzled, misapplied, stolen, or obtained by fraud does not exceed $100, he shall be fined not more than $1,000 or imprisoned not more than one year, or both.
+452](./chapter-014-miscellaneous.md#section-452) et seq.], embezzles, willfully misapplies, steals, or obtains by fraud any of the money, funds, assets, or property which are the subject of such a grant, subgrant, contract, or subcontract, shall be fined not more than $10,000 or imprisoned for not more than two years, or both, but if the amount so embezzled, misapplied, stolen, or obtained by fraud does not exceed $100, he shall be fined not more than $1,000 or imprisoned not more than one year, or both.

 ### Statutory Notes

 #### References in Text
+This subchapter, referred to in text, was in the original “this Act”, meaning Pub.
+L. 93–638, Jan.
+4, 1975, 88 Stat.
+2203, known as the Indian Self-Determination and Education Assistance Act, which is classified principally to this subchapter.
+For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.

 Act of April 16, 1934, referred to in text, is act Apr.
 16, 1934, ch.
 147, 48 Stat.
 596, as amended, popularly known as the Johnson-O’Malley Act, which is classified generally to section 452 et seq. of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 452 of this title](./chapter-014-miscellaneous.md#section-452) and Tables.